How Is a Temporal Lobe Seizure Diagnosed?

-Brain function can be "viewed" with an electroencephalogram, or EEG, which detects the electrical signals that relay information from one brain cell to another.
-EEGs may show characteristic, abnormal patterns during different types of seizures.
+Brain function can be analyzed with an electroencephalogram, or EEG, which detects the electrical signals that relay information from one brain cell to another.
+EEGs may show characteristic, abnormal patterns during and between different types of seizures.

 In addition, X-rays, CT scans, and MRIs of the head can help rule out specific causes of seizures.

 What Are the Treatments for Temporal Lobe Seizures?